OMS Stories

 In these troubled times of racism and disunity in America, OMS Global President Bob Fetherlin shares his perspective.

 COVID-19 has already killed hundreds of thousands and threatened millions more.
 The lockdown has been economically devastating to the poor, creating dire need for basic food and medication.
+But now multiplied devastation is mounting in India and Bangladesh.

 Growing up as a PK (preacher’s kid) and now being in ministry of one type or another for 20 years, there are many things I have learned.
 One of which is when people serve the Lord, there will always be opposition.